 The major fundraiser of the Hall of Fame’s Advisory Board is the Breakfast at the Gallops.
 This event is held the day prior to the first leg of Aiken’s Triple Crown, the Aiken Trials.
-Beginning at 8:00 a.m. on March 18th, members of the community gather for two hours at the clockers stand at the finish line of the track to watch the horses train at the Aiken Training Track and enjoy a catered breakfast.
-2022 will be the fourteenth annual event.
+Beginning early in the morning, members of the community gather for two hours at the clockers stand at the finish line of the track to watch the horses train at the Aiken Training Track and enjoy a catered breakfast.
+2023 will be the fifteenth annual event.

-The Aiken Trials will be held the following day on Saturday, March 19, at the historic Aiken Training Track.
+The Aiken Trials are held the following day on Saturday at the historic Aiken Training Track.
 An afternoon of races for two-year-olds, older horses and pony races will be featured.
 The jockeys are local exercise riders who have an afternoon in the spotlight.

 The Aiken Thoroughbred Racing Hall

 of Fame and Museum is one of the top equestrian attractions to see in Aiken, SC.
 Stop by and learn about the great tradition of racing and Aiken’s role in it.